Table of Contents

 World Health Assembly

-The WHO’s decision-making authority is the World Health Assembly.
-Delegations from all WHO Member States participate, and it concentrates on a particular health agenda created by the Executive Board.
-The World Health Assembly’s primary duties include establishing organisational policies, selecting the Director-General, overseeing financial practices, and reviewing and approving suggested program budgets.
-Annually, the Health Assembly takes place in Geneva, Switzerland.
+The World Health Assembly (WHA) is responsible for making decisions for the World Health Organization (WHO).
+Delegates from all WHO Member States participate in the assembly, which focuses on a health agenda set by the Executive Board.
+Its main duties include establishing policies, selecting the Director-General, overseeing financial practices, and approving budgets.
+The WHA meets annually in Geneva, Switzerland.

 Executive Board